-RE: STUDENTS
+STUDENTS RE:

-The City agrees to provide the Union with the names of employees who continue to be employed with the City as Temporary or Part-Time employees beyond Labour Day each year.
-The list will be provided by Corporate Services by October 31 each year and shall include the name, status, classification and employing Department.
+The City agrees to provide the Union with the names of employees who were employed as students and continue to be employed with the City as Temporary or Part-Time employees beyond Labour Day each year.
+The list will be provided by Corporate Support Services by October 31 each year and shall include the name, status, classification and employing Department.